 - Currently, you cannot add content to log entries.
 All log entry data is generated by Velo.

 - Log entries are generated for events that occur both in preview mode and for your published site.
-Use the log entryfield to differentiate between events that occur in each mode.
+Use the log entry labels.viewMode field to differentiate between events that occur in each mode.

 - Verbose logging is only supported for routers.

-You can use the site logs feature together with your and the to compare, debug, and analyze different revisions of your site.
+You can use the site logs feature together with your Site History and the Release Manager to compare, debug, and analyze different revisions of your site.
 Each time you manually save or publish your site following a change, a new revision is created.
-The revisions are stored in Site History, and you can for a revision in the Release Manager.
+The revisions are stored in Site History, and you can create a test site for a revision in the Release Manager.